Laura Iñiguez, Content Manager at Hirebook

 Organizational effectiveness is defined as a concept to measure the efficiency of an organization in meeting its objectives with the help of given resources without putting undue strain on its employees.
 It is about how the company can produce the target quota of products and/or services, how efficient its process is, and how much waste is produced.

 We know that performance always improves when leadership is at its best.
-Leadership plays a great role in setting teams’ direction, the creation of strategies and implementing them in an effective way to achieve goals, efficient communication, alignment of goals across the organization, development of the employees, accountability and best usage of resources.
+Leadership plays a great role in setting teams’ direction, the creation of strategies and implementing them in an effective way to achieve goals, efficient communication, alignment of goals across the organization, development of the employees, accountability, and best resource management.

 So, to bullet point it, organizational effectiveness refers to how an organization has achieved full self-awareness due in part to: